What Is Accidental Death Insurance?

 If you've been researching a life insurance policy, then you've probably come across the term 'cash value'.
 But what exactly does it mean and is it a good fit for you and your family?
 We explain.

-Cash value is simply what your policy is worth.
+The cash value in life insurance is simply what your policy is worth.
 It provides a savings component for the policy owner, and maintains a guaranteed rate throughout the lifetime of the policy so long as the premiums are paid.
 That potential growth is referred to as cash value accumulation.
 Cash value is also tax deferred, like an IRA or a 401(k).

-Cash value can often be built into policies that are intended to last your lifetime, like:
+Cash value can often be built into life insurance policies that are intended to last your lifetime, or permanent life insurance policies like: